hortongn/GitHub_Code_of_Conduct_Identifier/README.md

 To answer the research questions, I developed a software application that accepts a list of GitHub software repositories as input and searches those repositories for codes of conduct.
 The application attemps to identify the types of codes of conduct used and displays links to them.

 I chose to build the application using the Ruby on Rails framework.
 Using the Model, View, Controller (MVC) architecture, Ruby on Rails allows for rapid software development and was therefore a good tool for a study under time constraints.
+All application content is stored in a relational database.
 The application also utilizes the Octokit toolkit (http://octokit.github.io/octokit.rb/) to faciliate using the GitHub API.
 To prevent abuse of the API, GItHub limits the number of API calls that can be made in a given ime period.
 Fortuneately, Octokit allows for authenticated API calls, which increases the call rate.
 However, the application still hit some API limits even when using an authenticated API.
 This required me to insert pauses nto the application and causes the search feature to run artificially slowly.
 TO alleviate this constraint I configured the API searches to run as background jobs.
 Using the Sidekiq toolkit (https://sidekiq.org), the application can search code codes of conduct in the background without the user having to wait for the job to finish.

 The application uses several different models: